hepnar/Bond-API/README.md

 # Bond API by Jiří Hepnar
-This project was created on Sbuntu so same commands may warry on other os
+This project was created on Ubuntu so same commands may warry on other os

 ## How to start service
-To start service you need to have `docker` and `docker-compose` installed Then it is simple:
+To start service you need to have `docker` and `docker-compose` installed
+Then it is simple:
 ```
 > sudo docker-compose build